Actor Christian Bale reflects on years as "Dark Knight"

 "It's the only time I've ever played a character three times in a row and the movies themselves have changed my life and changed my career."

 Both movies earned praise from fans and critics alike.
-The first raked-in $372 million (237.9 million pounds) at box offices worldwide, and the second an eye-popping $1 billion.
+The first raked-in $372 million at box offices worldwide, and the second an eye-popping $1 billion.
 Bale went on to numerous other parts and eventually nabbed an Oscar for his role as a drug-addicted ex-boxer in "The Fighter."

 When shooting of the "Dark Knight Rises" was done, Bale told reporters, he wanted time alone to think about the past seven years.